-It is the policy of the Glenshire Devonshire Residents Association to encourage voluntary compliance with the CC&Rs and the architectural and design guidelines promulgated there under.
-In order to foster compliance with the CC&Rs and architectural and design guidelines applicable to the Glenshire Devonshire Residents Association and its members, the Board adopts the following procedures to encourage compliance and to assess damages for failure to comply, in order to encourage compliance.
+It is the policy of the Glenshire Devonshire Residents Association to encourage voluntary compliance with the CC&Rs and the architectural and design guidelines.
+In order to foster compliance with the CC&Rs and architectural and design guidelines applicable to the Glenshire Devonshire Residents Association and its members, the Board adopts the following procedures to encourage compliance and to assess damages for failure to comply.